storj/drpc/README.md

 ## Benchmarks

 These microbenchmarks attempt to provide a comparison and come with some caveats.
-First, gRPC and DRPC have different flushing semantics when sending messages.
-Specifically, gRPC will buffer for some period whereas DRPC always immediately flushes.
-This difference is most apparent in the Input/Output Stream benchmarks under the Small and Medium sizes.
-Second, all microbenchmarks are flawed.
-These, in particular, do not even send data over a network connection.
-Third, no attempt was made to do the benchmarks in a controlled environment (CPU scaling disabled, noiseless, etc.).
+First, it does not send data over a network connection which is expected to be the bottleneck almost all of the time.
+Second, no attempt was made to do the benchmarks in a controlled environment (CPU scaling disabled, noiseless, etc.).
+Third, no tuning was done to ensure they're both performing optimally, so there is an inherent advantage for DRPC because the author is familiar with how it works.

 <table>
     <tr>
-        <td rowspan=2>Benchmark</td>
+        <td rowspan=2>Measure</td>
-        <td rowspan=2>Measure</td><td rowspan=2></td>
+        <td rowspan=2>Benchmark</td><td rowspan=2></td>
         <td colspan=3>Small</td><td rowspan=2></td>
         <td colspan=3>Medium</td><td rowspan=2></td>
         <td colspan=3>Large</td>